roboll/helmfile/README.md

 For additional context, take a look at [paths examples](PATHS.md)
 ## Labels Overview
-Labels can be used to only use a subset of releases when running helmfile.
+A selector can be used to only target a subset of releases when running helmfile.
 This is useful for large helmfiles with releases that are logically grouped together.

 Labels are simple key value pairs that are an optional field of the release spec.
-When filtering by label, the search can be inverted. `tier!=backend` would match all releases that do NOT have the `tier: backend` label. `tier=fronted` would only match releases with the `tier: frontend` label.
+When selecting by label, the search can be inverted. `tier!=backend` would match all releases that do NOT have the `tier: backend` label. `tier=fronted` would only match releases with the `tier: frontend` label.

 Multiple labels can be specified using `,` as a separator.
-A release must match all labels in order to be selected for the final helm command.
+A release must match all selectors in order to be selected for the final helm command.

-The `labels` parameter can be specified multiple times.
+The `selector` parameter can be specified multiple times.
 Each parameter is resolved independently so a release that matches any parameter will be used.

 `--selector tier=frontend --selector tier=backend` will select all the charts